 Basic design

-Kevlar core resists bites.
+The Kevlar core resists bites.
 Double-walled nylon adds strength.
 Padded bomber handle comforts.

 Big dog owners report control gains.
 Suits enforcement-heavy areas.
 Authority booster.